What can Lloyd’s Register Foundation’s funding be used for?

 Legal and ethical standards

 Lloyd’s Register Foundation is committed to maintaining the highest legal and ethical standards and practices in all aspects of its business and affairs.
-All grant holders are required to confirm their and their organisation’s commitment to act at all times in accordance with the highest ethical and legal standards.
+As part of our assessment of your application, we need evidence of your organisation’s policies on safeguarding, anti-bullying and whistleblowing.
+If your application is successful, you must confirm your and your organisation’s commitment to act at all times in accordance with the highest ethical and legal standards.
 In particular, we will need confirmation that your organisation has in place policies and practices which are fully compliant with UK Legislation as it applies to Anti-Bribery and Corruption, Health and Safety, the Environment, Whistleblowing and Modern Slavery.

 Payment of grant funding and monitoring progress